 Just to the side of the falls, you'll also find the remains of the Old Mill.
 These stone ruins are what is left of the 18th century saw mills at the base of the falls, and today, resembles an ancient bridge.

 Also along the trail is one of best kept secrets of the Hilton Falls Conservation Area: the reservoir.
 You'll find many spots along the lakeside hiking paths that open up to stunning views.
 These serve as perfect spots to sit back, relax, and dig into that trail mix.

-Hilton Falls Conservation Area is open year-round but reservations are required, and the fee to get into the park is $6.50/person.
+Hilton Falls Conservation Area is open year-round but reservations are required, and there's a small fee to get in.

 Join the conversation Load comments